-- This drug may cause kidney problems, nerve problems, and hearing problems (like long-lasting hearing loss).
-This could even happen at normal doses.
-The risk of these problems may be higher if you already have kidney or hearing problems, if you get high doses of this drug, or if you get this drug for a long time.
-The risk may also be higher in older people, infants, or people who are dehydrated.
+- This drug may cause kidney, nerve, and hearing problems (like long-lasting hearing loss), even at normal doses.
+The risk may be higher if you already have kidney or hearing problems, you take higher doses, or you use this drug for a long time.
+The risk may be higher in older people, infants, or with dehydration.
 Hearing loss can happen even after this drug is stopped.
 If you already have kidney problems or hearing problems, tell your doctor.
-Your doctor will watch you closely and may run hearing and kidney tests.
-Talk with your doctor.
+You may need to have hearing and kidney tests.

 - Do not use this drug if you are taking or have recently taken any drugs that can cause nerve, kidney, or hearing problems.
 This may be drugs like amphotericin B, bacitracin, cephaloridine, cisplatin, colistin, cyclosporine, ethacrynic acid, furosemide, paromomycin, polymyxin B, vancomycin, viomycin, or other drugs like this one.
 There are many other drugs that can do this.
 Ask your doctor or pharmacist if you are not sure.

 - Severe muscle problems and severe breathing problems have happened.
 The risk is higher if you are getting certain drugs used to put you to sleep or to relax your muscles.
 The risk is also higher if you are getting a certain type of blood transfusion.
 If you have questions, talk with your doctor.